Miami University: New Miami (1885–present)

 The "Beta Bells" of Miami University were built with funds donated by the Beta Theta Pi fraternity on its Centennial in 1939.

+In 1874, the Ohio General Assembly created the new Ohio State University in Columbus as a land grant school upon passage of the Morrill Act of 1862.
+At that time some representatives proposed that both Ohio University and the closed Miami University be demoted to preparatory schools.
+In 1880, it was instead suggested that Ohio and Miami be merged directly with Ohio State, but the 1896 Sleeper Bill, introduced by Athenian David L. Sleeper, the speaker of the Ohio House of Representatives, provided annual support for the older universities; this set the precedent for continuing state support.
+A second challenge was defeated in 1906.

 The university reopened in 1885, having paid all of its debts and repaired many of its buildings; there were 40 students in its first year.
 Enrollment remained under 100 students throughout the late 1800s.
 Miami focused on aspects outside of the classics, including botany, physics, and geology departments.
 With its reopening a change in religious policy occurred, the school no longer required faculty to be ordained Presbyterian ministers.
 In 1888, Miami began inter-collegiate football play in a game against the University of Cincinnati.
 By the early 1900s, the state of Ohio pledged regular financial support for Miami University and enrollment reached 207 students in 1902.
 The Ohio General Assembly passed the Sesse Bill in 1902, which mandated coeducation for all Ohio public schools.
 Miami lacked the rooms to fit all of the students expected the next year, and Miami made an arrangement with the Oxford College for Women to rent rooms.
 In the same year, David McDill became Miami's first non-Presbyterian president, stressing its non-denominational, but Christian nature during his inauguration.
 By 1905 faculty personnel belonging to Presbyterian churches constituted 13 out of 27 positions, still a relative but no longer an absolute majority.

 In 1902, the Ohio legislature also authorized the establishment of the Ohio State Normal School "to provide proper theoretical and practical training for all students desiring to prepare themselves for the work of teaching."
 The normal school was Miami's first professional college and would evolve into the College of Education, Health, and Society.
 Miami's first African-American student, Nelly Craig, graduated from the Ohio State Normal School in 1905.
 Hepburn Hall, built in 1905, was the first women's dorm at the college.
 By 1907, the enrollment at the university passed 700 students and women made up about a third of the student body.
 Andrew Carnegie pledged $40,000 to help build a new library for the university.
 The McGuffey Laboratory School opened in 1910 and was soon housed with the teacher preparation students in the new McGuffey Hall, completed in 1917 and named to honor former professor William Holmes McGuffey.